DaniRainbow/pokeclassic/README.md

 # Credits
 Special thanks to  Hyo Oppa, Wolf, Solo993, Bushbugger, PokeMerp, Lunos, TheXaman, Ghoulslash, citrusbolt, asparaguseduardo, exposeed, surskitty, GriffinR, & the Pret Discord.

-DaniRainbow would also like to say thank you to ShadowXeen, Jaizu, Dani96sp, MrMazzone, Rorydaredking, khurram1192, and Bamboozaler.
+DaniRainbow would also like to say thank you to ShadowXeen, Jaizu, Dani96sp, MrMazzone, Rorydaredking, khurram1192, Bamboozaler, voloved, Eduardo Quezada D'Ottone, and Fyreire.
 Thank you to PRET Discord members redspoon, Kurausukun, melody, GriffinR, FiascoFinn, MeekRhino, Josh, and Ketsuban.
 Thank you to RHH Discord members Jasper 3, surskitty, Alex, RavePossum, Katy, Viridian, RWXO, and hedara.
 Thank you to Team Aqua's Hideout Discord members Lhea and hedara.